cweibel/blog/blogs/install_cf_openstack.md

 make provision
 ```

 Go get something to drink.
 It will take about an hour to deploy everything to OpenStack.
-Don’t panic if an error occurs during `make apply` or `make provision`, run the command again as AWS resources aren’t always available when requested.
+Don’t panic if an error occurs during `make apply` or `make provision`, run the command again as OpenStack resources aren’t always available when requested.

 When the installation has completed, your screen should output a series of values you will need to connect to the Cloud Foundry deployment, in our example we see: